 White vs. Ivory

-Many brides have the idea in their head that they have to get married in a WHITE dress.
-Did you know, that most dresses are actually not true white?
-A truly white dress is ivory fabric that's been bleached.
-This was a common thing back in the 80's, but just doesn't happen a lot anymore in the bridal world.
-The bleaching gives the material a cool, blue hue - which, wait for it - is typically less flattering.
+Many brides have the idea in their head that they have to get married in a WHITE dress because we've come to associate the word "white" with weddings and purity.
+But, did you know, that most dresses are actually not true white?
+A truly white dress is actually ivory fabric that's been chemically bleached to turn it white.
+Wearing white was a very common trend in the 80's, but just doesn't happen a lot anymore in the bridal world because of one very important thing.
+The bleaching of ivory fabric gives the material a cool, blue hue - which, wait for it - is typically less flattering on mostly any skin tone.
 I know, I know.
-If I blew your mind, I'm sorry - keep reading!!!
+If I blew your mind, I'm sorry - but keep reading!!!

-You can still order a white dress in a lot of wedding dress styles, but some designers don't even have white fabric & lace as a color option.
+You can still order a white dress in a lot of wedding gown styles, but some designers don't even have white fabric & lace as a color option.
 So what do all the brides wear nowadays?
-The modern white - IVORY!
+They wear the modern (and more flattering) white - IVORY!

 First, let's dive into the history of the white wedding dress: